kartonfarkas/api_docs/source/suite/contacts/contact_field_choice_list.rst

 Where:

-* *id* is the internal identifier of the choice, and *choice* is the name of the choice
+* *id* is the internal identifier of the chosen option, and *choice* is the label of the chosen option

 Errors
 ------

-The standard HTML status and error codes.
+Standard HTML status and error codes apply.